 - No reliance on therapy.
 Therapy thresholds are removed.

-- Case mix adjustment model with 432 payment groups using measures such as “early” or “late” time period; institutional or community referrals; comorbidity adjustment
+- Case mix adjustment model with 432 payment adjustment groups using measures such as “early” or “late” time period; institutional or community referrals; comorbidity adjustment

 - Budget neutral rate setting except for behavioral adjustment (combined the proposed 30-day payment unit increases from the 2017 HHGM proposal at just over $1600)